How an application «Find My Kids» can help parents of hyperactive children

 The minimum number of classes per course is 16.
 To reinforce new skills the gaps between classes should be filled with exercising at home.

-5. Direct involvement of child’s immediate environment and parents into the treatment process; Necessity of understanding therapy as a special complex approach
+5. Direct involvement of the child’s immediate environment and parents into the treatment process; Necessity of understanding therapy as a special complex approach

 Parents of ADHD children have to relearn to interact with them without overprotection and all-permissiveness, at the same time avoiding excessive requirements that the child is not able to fulfill.